Is Tel Aviv expensive to visit?

 The price of renting a car in Tel Aviv will depends on dates, the type of car, the location, and your age.
 We recommend Kayak because they can find the best deals across all car rental companies.

-Typical prices for Transportation in Tel Aviv are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Tel Aviv, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for transit in Tel Aviv are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in Tel Aviv.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 Food Budget in Tel Aviv